aimms/documentation/multisolve/index.rst

 ..
 In AIMMS, a mathematical program instance is made concrete via a Generated Mathematical Program, GMP for short.

 The documentation of this library first acquints you with the library architecture via a :doc:`Hello world <hello>` example.
-Next, the two :doc:`callback modes<callback>` explain on the one hand how to make use of the library with minimal effort, and on the other hand how to get the most out of the library.
+Next, the two :doc:`provide modes<provide>` explain the two modes to provide a GMP; one to make use of the library with minimal effort, the other to get the most out of the library.\
 Finally, as we all know, solving an Operations Research problem may require multiple solve :doc:`steps <steps>`.

 ..
 At that point, you probably want to :doc:`assess <assess>` whether the multiSolve library is of use to your project.